DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

         // Add a group separator
         format: ",##0.###" // 123,456.789

     The examples below show different ways to apply percentage formatting to decimals.
+Use caution if your format strings starts with a zero ('0'), because the formatted number may lose leading digits.

         <!-- tab: JavaScript -->
         const smallNumber = 0.01234;